voucherifyio/sunrise-for-commerce-tools-integration/README.md

 VUE_APP_CT_API_HOST=
 ```

+## Contact

+Use our contact form https://www.voucherify.io/contact-sales

+## Licence

+This project uses the following license:

-# High level integration requirements
+## High level integration requirements

-## Cover the following use cases
+### Cover the following use cases

 To flawless work of your frontend application you need to cover a few use case
 - appliging single discount code to your cart